 Oceanside

-All beaches north of Oceanside Pier have the most sand available during high tide, while south of the pier, the sand is all wet during the high tide.
+All beaches north of Oceanside Pier have the most sand available during high tide, while south of the pier, the sand is wet during the high tide.
 So my top pick in Oceanside would be Oceanside Harbor Beach.

 Torrey Pines State Beach